Sienna Miller says Sun illegally sought medical records of pregnancy

 But yesterday the judge ruled that Miller could publicly repeat some of her suspicions, based on evidence in her case.

+Speaking outside court after her statement was read, Miller said the newspaper thought it was "above the law" and its actions "shattered me, damaged my reputation - at times beyond repair", causing her to accuse family and friends of selling information "in a state of intense paranoia and fear".

-In a highly significant statement read by Miller's lawyer, David Sherborne, the court heard that the actor had been the subject of "intense media scrutiny and serious intrusion" from 2003, in particular from the Sun.
+In the statement read by Miller's lawyer, David Sherborne, the court heard that the actor had been the subject of "intense media scrutiny and serious intrusion" from 2003, in particular from the Sun.

 He said Miller was "horrified" to see court documents which she believed showed senior Sun journalist Nick Parker had claimed expenses and met a "medical records tracer" in July and August 2005 to discuss Miller's pregnancy.